Where the Land of the Bible Meets Modern Archaeology

 Jin, who is now doing her PhD research under Prof Langgut’s supervision, comments that one of the approaches to understanding the Late Bronze Age collapse (and the onset of the Iron Age) suggests that the regional drought affected agricultural yields, which in turn induced political crisis and instability.

-Other interdisciplinary projects at TAU’s Institute of Archaeology labs include studying ancient DNA, determining Earth’s magnetic field from archaeological finds, analyzing skeletal remains to understand health conditions and ancient diseases, or investigating composition of ancient pottery and also ancient metalworking techniques.
+Other interdisciplinary projects of archaeology research labs at TAU include studying ancient DNA, determining Earth’s magnetic field from archaeological finds, analyzing skeletal remains to understand health conditions and ancient diseases, or investigating composition of ancient pottery and also ancient metalworking techniques.

-“We can look today at a piece of pottery and say where it was made, what travel it did, and what was in it, which helps reconstruct contact and trade routes.”—Prof. Segri
+“We can look at a piece of pottery and say where it was made, where it was transported to, and what was in it.
+This evidence helps reconstruct ancient trade routes.”—Prof. Sergi

-Prof. Segri holding a small Canaanite vessel that helped discover an entire administrative system in the Kingdom of Israel
+Prof. Sergi holding a small Canaanite vessel that led to the discovery of an entire administrative system in the Kingdom of Israel

-Modern archaeology even allows researchers to read ancient molecules: “We found that in a military fortress of the house of David in Arad, Jehovah's Priests were smoking hash while doing rituals.”
+Modern archaeology even allows researchers to read ancient molecules: "We found that in a military fortress of the House of David in Arad, priests were using cannabis in their rituals."

 Several career pathways are open to the program graduates, with many choosing to stay in academia since archaeology exists as an academic discipline in numerous colleges and universities around the world.